-The term case study refers to both a method of analysis and a specific research design for examining a problem, both of which are used in most circumstances to generalize across populations.
-This tab focuses on the latter--how to design and organize a research paper in the social sciences that analyzes a specific case.
+In the social sciences, the term case study refers to both a method of analysis and a specific research design for examining a problem, both of which can be used to generalize findings across populations.
+This tab focuses on the latter--how to design and organize a research paper that analyzes a specific case.

 Case Studies.
 Writing@CSU.
 Colorado State University; Mills, Albert J., Gabrielle Durepos, and Eiden Wiebe, editors.
 Encyclopedia of Case Study Research.
 Thousand Oaks, CA: SAGE Publications, 2010 ; “What is a Case Study?”
 In Swanborn, Peter G. Case Study Research: What, Why and How?
 London: SAGE, 2010.